Shakilgithub20/Shakilgithub20/README.md

 <h2 align="center"> Who Am I</h2>

 <p align="center">
-👋 Hello, I'm Shakil Ahmed, Co-Founder at Terms Brain.
+I'm Shakil Ahmed, Co-Founder at Terms Brain.
 Passionate about leveraging technology to drive meaningful change, I thrive in the intersection of Python programming, Data Analysis , MachineLearning and DeepLearning.
 With a deep-rooted curiosity and a dedication to constant learning, I've embarked on a journey to transform ideas into impactful solutions.
 As a co-founder of Terms Brain, I'm committed to revolutionizing how we approach data and insights.
 Whether I'm delving into complex data sets, architecting intuitive web experiences, or collaborating with fellow innovators, I'm driven by a vision of empowering better decision-making and driving innovation through data.
 Let's connect and explore the possibilities of creating a smarter, more connected world.
 </P>